 Which registers to look at?

 For basic information, we’ll probably head to the commercial register.
-Here you will find all the essential information such as the company’s registered office, who can act for the company, what its share capital is and so on.
+Here we can find all the essential information such as the company’s registered office, who can act for the company, what its share capital is and so on.

 If we expect mutual financial transactions, then the debtors’ register should be at the centre of our concern.
-However, there are several types of regist ers and it is always important to distinguish which one is being discussed.
+However, there are several types of registers and it is always important to distinguish which one is being referred to.

 What if a business partner is insolvent?